OPM/ResInsight/Documentation/UsersGuide/ReservoirViews.md

 ![](images/RangeFilterProperties.png)

- - **Filter Type** The filter can either make the specified range visible ( *Include* ), or remove the range from the View ( *Exclude* ).
+ - **Filter Type** : The filter can either make the specified range visible ( *Include* ), or remove the range from the View ( *Exclude* ).
- - **Grid** This option selects which of the grids the range is addressing.
+ - **Grid** :  This option selects which of the grids the range is addressing.
- - **Apply to Subgrids** This option tells ResInsight to use the visibility of the cells in the current grid to control the visibility of the cells in sub-LGR's.
+ - **Apply to Subgrids** : This option tells ResInsight to use the visibility of the cells in the current grid to control the visibility of the cells in sub-LGR's.
 If this option is turned off, Sub LGR-cells is not included in this particular Range Filter.

-The **Start** and **Width** labels in front of the sliders features a number in parenthesis.<br>
+The **Start** and **Width** labels in front of the sliders features a number in parenthesis denoting maximum available value.<br>
 The **Start** labels shows the index of the start of the active cells.<br>
 The **Width** labels shows the number of active cells from the start of the active cells.